-- 17 The Remuneration Policy covers the remuneration arrangements for: - 17.1 Each responsible person1, excluding external and Appointed Auditors and Non-Executive Directors.
-This includes the Managing Director, Appointed Actuary, General Manager, Finance and the Head of Property & Casualty (Executives). - 17.2 Other representatives of AusBr (Non-Executives), as follows: - (a) Any other persons for whom a significant portion of their total remuneration is based on performance and whose activities, individually or collectively, may affect the financial soundness of the Company (Material Risk Takers).
-Material Risk Takers includes the Branch Risk Officer. - (b) Any other person who is a direct report to the Managing Director.
+- 17 The Remuneration Policy covers the remuneration arrangements for: - 17.1 Each responsible person, excluding external and Appointed Auditors and Non-Executive Directors.
+This includes the Managing Director, Chief & Appointed Actuary, General Manager (Finance) & Company Secretary, Chief Operating Officer, the General Manager, Group Business and the General Manager, Retail Business (Executives). - 17.2 Other representatives of HLR Aus (Non-Executives), as follows: - (a) Any other persons for whom a significant portion of their total remuneration is based on performance and whose activities, individually or collectively, may affect the financial soundness of the Company (Material Risk Takers).
+Material Risk Takers include the Chief Risk & Compliance Officer/Privacy Officer and Head of HR/Assistant Company Secretary. - (b) Any other person who is a direct report to the Managing Director, including the Senior Internal Auditor and the Head of Data Insights.